OinkIguana/misc-projects/README.md

 == Cat ==

 It's a piece of PHP code that I shaped into a cat.
 Doesn't do a lot, but it does actually run.

+== Scribbler ==

+Scribbles randomly, with random colours.
+Can be directed slightly by clicking in the direction you don't want the head to go.